11 Home Remedies For Neck Pain | Causes & Prevention Tips

 How Often Should You Do This

-Repeat this twice a day until you get relief from neck pain and even pinched nerve or radiculopathy.
+Repeat this twice a day until you get relief from neck pain, radiculopathy, or a pinched nerve in the neck.

 6. Massage Therapy